acousticrobot/FlyPaper/README.md

 	}; // END window onLoad

-If you run this in a browser, you should see a 300 x 250 pixel oval sitting within the canvas.
+If you run this page in a browser, you should see a 300 x 250 pixel oval sitting within the canvas.
 If you press the 'i' key, you will see the information panel that is tracking everything within the FlyPaper context.

 It uses the template object in templates.js to build an oval shape inside of the handle (origin at 100,100 width: 300, height:250).
 Normally you would add the window.onload function within your own script which includes your own fly objects.